Skip to main content

 This therapeutic intervention, however, operates within a larger biological context.
 Hormones are powerful chemical messengers, yet their messages are received and interpreted by cells living in an environment you create daily.
 The foods you consume, the movement you engage in, and the sleep you achieve are the primary architects of this cellular environment.

 When lifestyle is unaligned with health, the body’s internal terrain becomes inhospitable.
-It is a state of low-grade, and metabolic disarray.
+It is a state of low-grade, systemic inflammation and metabolic disarray.
 Pouring perfectly balanced hormones into a system that is fundamentally stressed is like sending a skilled diplomat to negotiate a treaty in a room filled with chaos.
 The message may be correct, but the environment prevents it from being heard, understood, and acted upon effectively.

 The initial benefits of hormonal therapy can feel transformative, masking the underlying discord.
 Energy may return, and mood may lift.
 These positive changes are real.
 They are the direct result of restoring a critical signaling molecule.
 Yet, this initial success can create a dangerous illusion that the therapy itself is the complete solution.